The Menendez Murders: Abuse, Greed, and the American Justice System

 Neglect & EnablementKitty MenendezThe defense argued Kitty was a “knowing accomplice” who was aware of Jose’s abuse but did nothing to stop it.
 Erik testified that in the week before the killings, his mother admitted she had “always known” about the molestation.

-Part II: The Investigation: Deception, Extravagance, and a Fateful Confession
+Part II: The Investigation, Deception, Extravagance, and a Fateful Confession

 In the seven months between the murders and their arrests, Lyle and Erik Menendez transitioned from grieving orphans in the public eye to prime suspects in the eyes of the law.
-Their behavior during this period was a bizarre mixture of apparent grief, calculated deception, and reckless extravagance.
+Their behaviour during this period was a bizarre mixture of apparent grief, calculated deception, and reckless extravagance.
 This series of actions, culminating in a shocking confession to a Beverly Hills psychotherapist, provided investigators with the circumstantial evidence and, ultimately, the direct admission they needed to build their case.

 Millionaire Orphans: A Spree of Suspicion

-While the Menendez family publicly mourned, the brothers began to spend their parents’ fortune with an abandon that quickly drew the attention of investigators.
-Within the first three months after the killings, police estimated that Lyle and Erik spent approximately $1 million.
-Their indifference to the search for their parents’ killers was matched only by their appetite for luxury goods.
 Just four days after the murders, before their parents’ memorial service, the brothers went on a shopping spree at the Century City Shopping Center.
 Lyle purchased an 18-karat gold Rolex President watch for $11,250, and Erik bought a stainless steel Submariner model.
 The total sale, which included another watch and money clips, came to nearly $17,000, all charged to their deceased father’s American Express card.

 This was only the beginning.
 Lyle soon acquired a silver Porsche 911 Carrera for $64,000, while Erik bought a tan Jeep Wrangler.
-They ran up a $90,000 tab on their father’s credit card, shuttled between coasts on MGM Grand Air, and invested $300,000 from the estate into a chicken wing restaurant in Princeton.
+They ran up a $90,000 tab on their father’s credit card, shuttled between coasts on MGM Grand Air, and invested $300,000 from the estate in a chicken-wing restaurant in Princeton.
 While family members initially rationalized the spending as a misguided way of dealing with grief, to detectives it painted a clear picture of motive.
 The epic scale of the buying spree suggested that the brothers were not just mourning, but celebrating a newfound freedom and fortune.

 Table 3: The Post-Murder Spending Spree